im007/Install-Update-Nextcloud/README.md

 **Download & run the `install-or-update_Nextcloud.sh` file.**

-Make it executable by running: `chmod +x install-or-update_Nextcloud.sh`.
+Make it executable by running:

+`chmod +x install-or-update_Nextcloud.sh`

 If you want "automatic updates," create a cron job to run the script periodically.